Dual system estimation using mixed effects loglinear models: Methodology - Dual System Estimation

 where the random intercept term $u_{0l}$ captures variation in the population size by the stratifying variable $R$, and the random slope terms, $u_{1il}$ and $u_{2jl}$, capture variation in the inclusion probabilities of lists A and B respectively across the strata $R$.

-Random effect estimators are often referred to as shrinkage estimators (Robinson, 1991) or Best Unbiased Predictors (BUP) (Royle and Link, 2002) . `Shrinkage' refers to the property that the group-level estimate from the multilevel model is between the direct estimate and the overall mean -- the direct estimate is `shrunk' towards the overall mean.
+Random effect estimators are often referred to as shrinkage estimators (Robinson, 1991) or Best Unbiased Predictors (BUP) (Royle and Link, 2002) .
+Royle and Link (2002) pointed out that the use of the word `unbiased', in BUP, may be misleading as these estimators are (conditionally) biased, however they do have minimum variance.

+`Shrinkage' refers to the property that the group-level estimate from the multilevel model is between the direct estimate and the overall mean -- the direct estimate is `shrunk' towards the overall mean.
 Post hoc, i.e. after the estimation of the model parameters, one can estimate these shrunk parameters.
 The level of shrinkage depends on the initial reliability of the parameter estimates, which is affected by group sample size and the distance between group-based and overall estimates (Hox, 2010) .
 This results in borrowing strength from groups across the whole dataset, and is a natural consequence of the use of mixed effects loglinear models.
 Shrinkage toward the mean is useful to reduce the variability of estimates, especially when there are small sample sizes.
 It is said to lead to better estimates in terms of the mean-squared error.

-Royle and Link (2002) pointed out that the use of the word `unbiased', in BUP, may be misleading as these estimators are (conditionally) biased, however they do have minimum variance.
+This is distinct from the use of shrinkage in regularisation (eg ridge regression, lasso) (Tibshirani, 1996) , which we do not consider here.

 For population size estimation one can also make use of the parameters of the mixed effects loglinear models to estimate $\hat{N}$.
-For this, the mixed effects conditional independence model (\ref{mixedslopemaximal22}), makes use of shrinkage estimators to estimate ${\mu}_{00l}$ as follows,
+For this, the mixed effects conditional independence model (\ref{mixedslopemaximal22}) makes use of shrinkage estimators to estimate ${\mu}_{00l}$ as follows,